yanx27/Pointnet_Pointnet2_pytorch/README.md

 | PointNet (Official) | 41.09|88.8|**97.33**|69.8|0.05|3.92|**46.26**|10.76|**52.61**|**58.93**|**40.28**|5.85|26.38|33.22|
 | PointNet (Pytorch) | **44.43**|**91.1**|96.8|**72.1**|**5.82**|**14.7**|36.03|**37.1**|49.36|50.17|35.99|**14.26**|**33.9**|**40.23**|

-* Train Pointnet with 0.001 learning rate in Adam, 24 batchsize and 84 epochs can gain the results above.
+* Training Pointnet with 0.001 learning rate in Adam, 24 batchsize and 84 epochs.

 ## TODO